 Most people try to think their way through uncertainty and challenge.
 The body usually gets there faster.

 What usually happens next is that a story forms.
 About what the discomfort means, whether it's a sign that something is wrong, whether you're supposed to be handling this better than you are.
-That story often moves faster than the actual experience underneath it.
+Bracing against it, judging it, rushing to fix it adds a second layer of struggle on top of the first.
+And that story often moves faster than the experience underneath it.